As long as I'm here, it doesn't matter where here is.

 Because the forces of nature are always aligned against it.

-It's just it's just the way it is.
+It's just the way it is.

-The forces of nature are aligned against, I don't know, maybe not the forces of nature, because the forces of evil are always aligned against freedom.
+The forces of nature are aligned against, I don't know, maybe not the forces of nature because The forces of evil are always aligned against freedom.

-Um and and the desire to control and dominate and enrich oneself as a result of that control is something that is constantly we face.
+The allure for that kind of power and the desire to control and dominate and enrich oneself as a result of that control is something that is constantly we face.

 It's not new today.

-What's new today about it is that we've never elected people to the highest Levels of power who believe that this place sucks.
+What's new today about it is that we've never elected people to the highest levels of power who believe that this place sucks.

 That's what's new.